KostyaBest/nginx/README.md

 # nginx

-#How to setup nginx as reverse proxy
+# How to setup nginx as load balancer